 BY TRACY STINE

 It may not surprise you to learn that more than 90% of deaf and hard of hearing children are born to parents who can hear.
-But it may surprise you to learn that up to 88% of those parents will never learn sign language – a decision that will have a huge impact on the rest of their child’s life.
+But it may surprise you to learn that many of those parents will never learn sign language – a decision that will have a huge impact on the rest of their child’s life.

 Even if a parent has made the decision to get cochlear implants and plan to have English as their child’s primary language, it’s critical that deaf and hard of hearing children be given access to sign language right from the start.
 Here’s why: